Characteristics of Baroque Music

 Contrast, as an essential dramatic element, was employed to express the meaning of the text.
 This was done by the change of instrument numbers or with the change of movements, in the Baroque style.

 During the Baroque period, composers experimented with contrasting musical styles.
-As you can imagine, they were vastly different from the music of the Renaissance period.
+As you can imagine, they were vastly different from the music of the renaissance period.
 Tonality was subdivided into two categories: Major and minor.

 Throughout many Baroque pieces, certain characteristics played a vital part.
 This included contrasts between loud and soft, solo and group, different instruments, and timbres.